3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Time spent here: 10 minutes

 Now take a little quick stroll through the streets off of Stephansplatz.
-A couple blocks north is the Anker Clock, built in Art Nouveau design in 1914.
+A couple of blocks north is the Anker Clock, built in Art Nouveau design in 1914.

 It forms a bridge between two buildings, with 12 figures “walking” through the little windows, each being showcased for 1 hour and accompanied by music on the hour every hour.